Old St John's Church accommodation summary

 Open plan living/dining kitchen

-size bed and en suite shower room
+King-size bedroom with en suite shower room

-Twin bedroom with en suite bathroom (could be converted into super king on request)
+Twin bedroom with en suite bathroom (could be converted into super-king on request)

-Double bed room with king-size bed and en suite bathroom
+King-size bedroom with en suite bathroom

 Ladder access to spire

 Departure Time: 9:30

 Towels will be provided

 Two cots are available for children under the age of 2 (please bring your own cot linen)